Donald (singer)

 Donald Moatshe (born 7 February 1985), commonly known by the mononym Donald, is a South African afro-soul singer, songwriter, recording artist and entertainer.
 He was born in the town of Rustenburg, in the North-West province.

 His career began at an early age, and he signed a record deal with the Will of Steel Imprint in 2008.
-He came to notice with his single "I Deserve" released in 2011.
+He came to prominence with his single "I Deserve" released in 2011.

 Life and career

 Donald Moatshe was born in the village of Kraalhoek in the North West province.
 He began singing at a young age in the church choir, where his musical talent was discovered.

 2011:Train of Love

 In 2008, he signed a recording deal with South African DJ Cleo on his Will of Steel imprint.
 The label released Donald's debut album, which received a lukewarm reception.
 He departed from the DJ Cleo's label, and started his own imprint, D-Exclusive in 2011, and began production on his second album Love Train.